Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 - Redesign the missile tower to be more in-theme: homing attack-gulls from a bird-house would be radical.
 - _sounds_: gull sounds
 - _sounds_: baby-poof sound
+- Do a round of performance tweaks: frame limiting fish chibi during damaged stage, replace some of the gpu particles with simple 2d billboards
 - Make a great immersive [story mode](https://www.reddit.com/r/godot/comments/1e8ugca/comment/leasis1/)